kth-step/VM_SCAMV_intro/README.md

 It is possible to go ahead an start executing the newly generated test cases in parallel to the generation process with an additional terminal.
 However, it is important to note that this process cannot be run again until the logs repository is manually brought back to the untouched master branch.

 ### Executing new test cases
 This step requires that the previous step is completed and the process of generating test cases is either running or completed.
 For this part we need two terminals.
 In one we run `./scripts/2-connect.sh rpi3` to connect to a Raspberry Pi 3 board.
 In the second one we run `./scripts/3-run.sh arm8/exps2` to work through the generated test cases until there are no new test cases for a certain amount of time.

 ### Evaluating new test cases
 This step requires that the repository `EmbExp-Logs` contains experiments.
 Typically, one evaluates the test cases during the process of generating new test cases and executing these test cases, as well as after everything is complete.
 It is best to monitor the progress from time to time with `./scripts/4-status.sh` and restart the run and connect scripts in case there is no progress due to hardware and similar issues.

+## 3. Extendability to new problem spaces
+Finally, one may want to extend SCAM-V for new observational models, attacker models, or hardware types.

+The relevant places for adding new or modifying existing observational models are described in the [SCAM-V](https://github.com/kth-step/HolBA/tree/dev_scamv/src/tools/scamv) documentation.
+For new attacker models, the code of [`EmbExp-ProgPlatform`](https://github.com/kth-step/EmbExp-ProgPlatform) needs to be reviewed and extended.
+Additionally, new command line switches need to be added to SCAM-V.

+Adding new hardware may require integration of a new ISA model into HolBA as well as porting or adding the desired observational model in SCAM-V.
+Additionally, new command line switches may be required for SCAM-V.
+If the intended hardware is not yet integrated in `EmbExp-ProgPlatform` and [`EmbExp-Box`](https://github.com/kth-step/EmbExp-Box), these repositories require respective additions as well.
+Their documentation, code and commit history may be consulted for this purpose.